 - ulcers of the mouth, nose, or eye that may be painful

-Diagnosing a Feline Upper Respiratory Infection
+Diagnosing an Upper Respiratory Infection in Cats

-Cat Cold Treatment
+Feline Cold Treatment

 You can tell if your cat is becoming dehydrated by doing the pinch test, pinching the skin on the cat's neck just above their shoulders.
 It should spring back immediately.
 If not, they are becoming dehydrated.
 You can also check their gums to see if they are pale or red, rather than pink.
 Their gums may also feel sticky if you touch them when they are dehydrated.

-If they lose their appetite, try giving them their favorite foods, warming their cat food, or feeding them meat-based baby foods.
+With loss of appetite, try giving them their favorite foods, warming their cat food, or feeding them meat-based baby foods.
 If that doesn't work, take them to the vet.

 You can wipe discharge from their face with a soft, damp cloth with warm water.

-If a cat cold doesn't go away on its own, the vet may prescribe antibiotics for bacterial infections, decongestants, or appetite stimulants to get them to eat on their own.
+If a cat common cold doesn't go away on its own, the vet may prescribe antibiotics for bacterial infections, decongestants, or appetite stimulants to get them to eat on their own.
 They may also prescribe treatments to boost the cat's immune system.